-It's 2019, and weed is buzzier now than it's been since 1968 — just not for the reason you'd think.
+It's 2019, and weed is buzzier now than it was during the '60s — just not for the reason you'd think.
 The psychoactive plant technically known as cannabis has found itself in an unlikely position as the trendiest skin-care ingredient you don't need a state-mandated medical-marijuana card to buy.
-But should you really incorporate it into your routine?
+But should you really incorporate cannabis into your routine?

 When people talk about weed beauty, they're not talking about something you smoke.
 Most products are packed with phytocannabinoids that can be used topically on your skin.
 Although there are hundreds of compounds within the industrial hemp plant (a.k.a. the federally legal cannabis plant that produces less than 0.3% THC) the most popular as of late is cannabidiol, or CBD for short.